rehierl/node-tree-outliner/3-0-0-design-1.md

 ### executing operations

-In order to produce any result, an algorithm must execute certain operations, which it can only do while entering or exiting nodes.
+In order to produce any result, an algorithm must execute certain operations, which it can only do while it is entering or exiting nodes.

 Note that each enter and exit event is atomic.
 That is, nodes will neither be entered nor exited while another node is still in the process of being entered